 A company located in Austria has applied for funding in an Alpine Space project.
-The total budget of this company in the project is EUR 230.000, out of which the ERDF support amounts to EUR 172.500 (75 % ERDF co-financing).
+The total budget of this company in the project is EUR 370.000, out of which the ERDF support amounts to EUR 277.500 (75 % ERDF co-financing).
 The programme has identified state aid relevant activities of this company in the project and the company opts for the ERDF-funding to be granted as de minimis aid.

-According to its mimimis declaration the company has received a national grant of EUR 50.000 under the de minimis rule in the same year in which the cofounding is granted by the Alpine Space programme.
+According to its mimimis declaration the company has received a national grant of EUR 50.000 under the de minimis rule in the same year in which the cofunding is granted by the Alpine Space programme.

-According to the de minimis limitation of up to EUR 200.000 of public contribution in three fiscal years, the ERDF that can be granted by the Alpine Space programme to this company at the date of signing the subsidy contract amounts to EUR 150.000.
+According to the de minimis limitation of up to EUR 300.000 of public contribution in three fiscal years, the ERDF that can be granted by the Alpine Space programme to this company at the date of signing the subsidy contract amounts to EUR 250.000.

-de minimis threshold (EUR 200.000) - public contribution already received (EUR 50.000) =
+de minimis threshold (EUR 300.000) - public contribution already received (EUR 50.000) =

-EUR 150.000
+EUR 250.000

-If this company were located in Germany instead of Austria and would receiving the national grant of EUR 50.000 by a German authority, the ERDF granted by Austria through the Interreg Alpine Space Programme would have remained EUR 172.500 since the ceiling to the accumulation of de minimis aid applies "per Member State".
+If this company were located in Germany instead of Austria and would receiving the national grant of EUR 50.000 by a German authority, the ERDF granted by Austria through the Interreg Alpine Space Programme could have amounted to EUR 277.500, since the ceiling to the accumulation of de minimis aid applies "per Member State".